linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ##### Connect to Wi-Fi Network

 1. On the homepage of Control Center, click on ![network_normal](icon/network_normal.svg).
-2. Turn on **Wireless Network Card** switch to enable wireless network.
+2. Click on **Wireless Network Card** switch to enable wireless network.
 3. Click on **Wireless Network** to enter wireless network list.
 4. The computer will auto search the nearby available wireless network.
 5. Select the wireless network to connect.
    - If the network is opened, it will auto connect to the network.
    - If the network is encrypted, please enter the password and click on **Connect** to finish the work.

 ##### Connect to Hidden Network

 1. On the homepage of Control Center, click on ![network_normal](icon/network_normal.svg).
-2. Turn on **Wireless Network Card** switch to enable wireless network.
+2. Click on **Wireless Network Card** switch to enable wireless network.
 3. Click on **Wireless Network** to enter wireless network list.
 4. Click on **Connect to Hidden Network** to enter the interface for connecting to the hidden network.
 5. Enter the name of the network and choose the encrypt method, then enter the password.